-Initially all went smoothly.
-On December 2nd 2014, Malvern Hills District Council passed a motion to explore the possibility of welcoming a small number of Syrian families almost unanimously (with only one abstention).
-However, our request then had to be taken to Worcestershire County Council as a county-wide approach needed to be taken.
-In the following 12 months we encountered many obstacles.
+From our initial approach to Malvern Hills District Council in December 2014 we encountered many obstacles.
+Our request had to be taken to Worcestershire County Council as a county-wide approach was required.
 A report was commissioned which recommended that the council should not accept any refugees due to funding implications.
-This was very frustrating for us as we knew from the experience of our colleagues in other parts of the UK that the funding, which is provided the government is adequate.
+This was very frustrating for us as we knew from the experience of our colleagues in other parts of the UK that the funding, which is provided by the UK Government, is adequate.

-So, we became a campaigning group.
-For twelve months we wrote letters to MPs, councillors and local papers.
+We wrote many letters to MPs, councillors and local papers.
 We collected signatures on a petition, engaged with the public, organized a demonstration in Malvern, attended council meetings and ran awareness-raising courses.
-We were growing all the time and a growing number of people joined us in these activities.
+We were growing all the time and an increasing number of people joined us in these activities.

 Where are we now?

 Finally, in January 2016, we were given the wonderful news that Worcestershire had agreed to resettle 12 Syrian families (50 people) with the possibility of a rolling programme to take more in future years.
 We are delighted that 12 families are now living in safety in Worcestershire.
 Currently none have been yet been resettled in Malvern due to difficulties in accessing suitable housing and lack of employment opportunities -obstacles which we have now overcome.

 In May 2017 Malvern Welcomes attended a Worcestershire County Council meeting to ask this question:

 ‘Bearing in mind the desperate situation of so many people, while understanding that matters are subject to the outcome of the General Election, we implore you to consider two separate UK Government schemes through which people can be brought to safety.